vmware-archive/nsxraml/md-version/nsxvapi.md

 Operations on securitygroups

 ### /2.0/services/securitygroup/bulk/{scopeId}
-Create a new security group on a global scope
+Create a new security group on a global scope or universal scope.
+Use either "globalroot-0" or "universalroot-0"

 * **post** *(secured)*: Create a new security group on a global scope